DocBohn/RC2014-File-Transfer/README.md

 ```

 Here we see that `HELLO.BAS` was (simulated) transmitted without any special encoding.
-The only alteration was replacing the Unix newlines with CP/M newlines, resulting in 3 more bytes being transmitted than were in the original file.
+The only alteration was replacing the Unix newlines with CP/M newlines, resulting in 3 more bytes being transmitted than
+were in the original file.
 (We can also make a sanity check that the number of newlines before and after are the same.)
 Because no port was specified, no actual transmission was made.

-### Sending a C program to `DOWNLOAD.COM`
+### Sending a text file to `DOWNLOAD.COM`

 ```
-% python upload.py -p /dev/tty.usbmodem02901 examples/hello.c
+% python transfer.py -p /dev/tty.usbmodem02901 examples/hello.c
 Uploading file 1/1: examples/hello.c -> HELLO.C
 A:DOWNLOAD HELLO.C\r\n
 U0\r\n